FAQ

 A company logo or introductory cutscene that plays before the menu of your game is displayed is optional for your game.
 To create one:

-• Create an ESC script and attach it to the ESCRoom.
-Put the commands in here to display your game logo / opening scene (remembering to use the “| NO_UI” flags so your game’s user interface is not displayed over the top of it).
-As this animation will play every time someone starts your game it is recommended to keep this scene to a few seconds in length.
+• Create an ASHES script and attach it to the ESCRoom.
+Put the commands in here to display your game logo / opening scene (remembering to use the | NO_UI flag so your game’s user interface is not displayed over the top of the logo/cutscene).
+As this animation will play every time someone starts your game, it is recommended to keep this scene to no more than a few seconds in length.
 An example script for an introductory logo scene driven entirely by an animation is:

 # Example introductory logo script